Fair Classification with Partial Feedback: An Exploration-Based Data Collection Approach: Discussion and Conclusion

 \section{Discussion and Conclusion}

 We provide a framework for data collection and learning that obtains high prediction utility in every iteration and gathers outcome data for previously unobserved samples.
-Our framework ensures that false positive errors are bounded and employs fairness mechanisms for improved exploration of under-represented groups.
+Our framework ensures that false positive errors are bounded and employs fairness mechanisms to improve the exploration of under-represented groups.
+The explicit focus on exploration is crucial since the under-represented subpopulations are usually not random subsets of the domain, but rather are composed of individuals who have historically been denied equal opportunities.
+In applications where classification is employed to streamline the decision-making process, explicit focus on exploration, along with learning using available training data, can lead to improved prediction accuracy and fairness.
 We next discuss certain practical advantages, additional exploration strategies, distribution and outcome shifts, multi-class classification, and limitations of our framework.

-\paragraph{Short-Term Gains and Long-Term Utility.} { An important advantage of our framework is that it uses both exploitation and exploration strategies in every iteration.
+\textbf{Short-term gains and long-term utility.} { An important advantage of our framework is that it uses both exploitation and exploration strategies in every iteration.
 Using available data to make accurate predictions over the exploit regions, we ensure that the utility is high in every iteration.
 And by randomly selecting samples in the explore region, we gather data that improves prediction utility in later iterations.
 We also provide exploration strategies that can lead to higher utility over the explore region by using the available classifier (e.g. $g=g^{\rm fair}$ leads to better utility over the Adult dataset).
 With appropriate choices, our framework shows gains in both short-term and long-term utilities.}